tendermint/tendermint/spec/p2p/v0.35/peer_manager.md

 # Peer manager - WIP

-The peer manager implements the connection policy for the node, based on the configuration provided by the operators, the current state of the connections reported by the [`Router`](./router.md), and the set of known candidate peers.
+The peer manager is the component of the *new* p2p layer that implements the connection policy for the node, based on the configuration provided by the operators, the current state of the connections reported by the [`Router`](./router.md), and the set of known candidate peers.